 In Case of an Emergency

 You should always have an emergency kit packed and ready in your car.
 This can be crucial if winter weather leaves you stranded.
-An emergency car kit should include items like extra blankets, clothing, and non-perishable snacks (peanut butter, crackers, cereal bars, baby food, etc).
+An emergency car kit should include extra blankets, clothing, and non-perishable snacks (peanut butter, crackers, cereal bars, baby food, etc).

 Winter is a wonderful time of the year.
 Hopefully, these tips will help you keep your baby safe!